 Description of Book Project

-I am working on a book project entitled A Tower of Strength in the Labor World.
-My project traces Nannie Helen Burroughs’ historic and national project of organizing Black women laborers.
+My manuscript centers Burroughs as a major labor leader of the 20th century by documenting her labor philosophies and political organizing.
 Burroughs, a Black clubwoman, educator, and civil rights activist, co-founded the first national domestic workers’ labor organization, established one of the largest trade schools for Black women in the early 20th century, and created one of the first national Black women’s labor periodicals in US history.

 In the book, I trace Burroughs' expansive and multi-scale labor project developed in women’s spaces (i.e. schools and clubwomen’s organizations) to better the working and living conditions of Black women and their families in the twentieth century.
 I believe that Black women's schools and organizations offer important guides for labor justice movements today.